 - B5:E13 this is the range where we will search the data.

-- 1 is used to define column numbers.
+- 1 define column numbers.

-- FALSE is to define the exact match.
+- FALSE defines the exact match.

 Common Errors | When they show |